Baasic/baasic-rest-api/rest-api/register-post.md

 - ***400  Bad Request***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action could not be understood by the system.
+ Requested action could not be understood by the system.
 Please check Captcha challenge request.

 - ***401  Unauthorized***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action requires authentication.
+ Requested action requires authentication.

 - ***403  Forbidden***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; System refuses to fulfill the requested action.
+ System refuses to fulfill the requested action.
 If User Registration is not enabled for the current application, requested action will be refused.

 - ***409  Conflict***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action could not be carried out because of a conflict in the system.
+ Requested action could not be carried out because of a conflict in the system.

 - ***500  Internal Server Error***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A generic error has occurred on the system.
+ A generic error has occurred on the system.

 * * *
 ### *Available Object Definitions:*

-***roleModel***
+***role***

 ```
  {